How to Make Rocking Chair Cushions

 As before, use a fabric marking pin to trace along the needles to create your sew line, remove the foam core, and sew the material together.

 3. Finish the Cushion

 Insert the foam core back into the material and check that it fits correctly.
 Trim away the excess material along the seam lines to 1/4 inch.

-Now, you could call your cushions finished, but this last step is well worth the extra time, giving your cushions a more polished and professional look.
-It's called "tufting," and it is creating little indentations in the cushions that help hold the foam in place and keep the cushion material from looking sloppy.
+Now, you could call your cushions finished.
+But this last step is well worth the extra time, as it gives your cushions a more polished and professional look.
+It's called "tufting," and it is the process of creating little indentations in the cushions that help hold the foam in place and keep the cushion material from looking sloppy.
 It's really easy to do.

-Use push pins to plan out where you will put the tufting.
-I did 4 rows of 2 for the back cushion.
+- Use push pins to plan out where you will put the tufting.
+I did four rows of two for the back cushion.

 © 2014 Sarah